leorezendemonteiro/appestoque/README.md

 ```

 The command prints a local URL (for example `http://localhost:3000`).
 Open that address in your browser to use the app.
 No build step is required because all scripts are loaded from CDNs.

+## Multi-company mode

+Use the credentials `admin@gestaomesa360.com` / `mesa360` to access the **superadmin** area.
+From there it is possible to cadastrar novas empresas e criar o usuário administrador de cada uma.

 ## Usage